afforeroc/weather-channel-last-24hrs/README.md

+# Weather search engine using Weather Company API of IBM Cloud
-# Last weather conditions of a city using Weather Company API of IBM Cloud
+Weather search engine that shows last weather conditions of a city using Weather Company API of IBM Cloud.

 ## Description
 Python app that show some weather conditions in the last 24 hours of a city using the weather company API rest of IBM Cloud.